Night blindness is poor vision at night or in dim light.

 Take safety measures to prevent accidents in areas of low light.
 Avoid driving a car at night, unless you get your eye doctor's approval.

 Vitamin A supplements may be helpful if you have a vitamin A deficiency.
 Ask your health care provider how much you should take, because it is possible to take too much.

 When to Contact a Medical Professional

 It is important to have a complete eye exam to determine the cause, which may be treatable.
-Call your eye doctor if symptoms of night blindness persist or significantly affect your life.
+Contact your eye doctor if symptoms of night blindness persist or significantly affect your life.

 What to Expect at Your Office Visit